Thermalization in Quenched Open Quantum Cosmology: Introduction and summary

-\item Last but not least, instead of doing the exact computation of the two-point functions in the coordinate space, we study a much more observationally relevant quantity known as the power spectrum and observe various non-trivial features in the spectrum.
-We have also found that at a certain value of the co-moving wave number, the numerical amplitude of the spectrum exactly matches with the result obtained from the power spectrum using cosmological perturbation theory.
-This is quite interesting in the sense that it helps us to conclude that at very large time limit, when the effect of quantum corrections in the effective action for the signal field vanishes, the power spectrum evaluated from this computation and from cosmological perturbation theory exactly matches.
-On top of that our obtained results have the advantage that they naturally thermalize the system using quantum quench.
-This is not yet properly understood in the context of quantum fluctuations generated from cosmological perturbation theory. \end{itemize} \underline{The organization of the paper is as follows:}\\ \begin{itemize} \item In \Cref{sec:QFTBM}, we review the Caldeira-Leggett model in quantum mechanics and a quantum field theoretic generalized version of it in curved space-time consisting of scalar fields interacting with each other.
+\underline{The organization of the paper is as follows:}\\ \begin{itemize} \item In \Cref{sec:QFTBM}, we review the Caldeira-Leggett model in quantum mechanics and a quantum field theoretic generalized version of it in curved space-time consisting of scalar fields interacting with each other.
 We derive the effective action for the scalar field of our interest by path integrating out the contribution of the other field. \item In \Cref{sec:Massquench}, we consider the solutions of the mode functions in spatially flat de Sitter space-time and by computing the Bogoliubov coefficients, derive the conserved charges of the $W_{\infty}$ algebra for the quench profile considered in this paper.
 We further provide a generalized expression of the correlation functions for different initial starting states of the pre-quench Hamiltonian.
 We choose the ground state as well as some squeezed state of the initial Hamiltonian as the starting wave functions and showed that the final state in the post-quench phase can be expressed in the gCC form.
 We also compute the thermal correlators to check whether the subsystem thermalizes or not. \item In \Cref{sec:numerical}, we provide the plots of the power spectrum obtained from the correlators for all different choices of the initial vacuum state and do a comparative analysis. \item In \Cref{sec:conclusion}, we conclude and dicuss possible future prospects of the present work. \end{itemize}